passaglia/japandata/README.md

 `local_ind_df` is a dataframe containing the economic health indices for each local government of japan, with a separate row for each year and municipality. `designatedcity_ind_df` contains the indices for just the designated cities and `capital_ind_df` for just the prefectural capitals. `pref_ind_df` contains indices computed for each prefecture, while `prefmean_ind_df` contains the average of the indices for the local municipal indices within each prefecture.

-For a detailed explanation of each index, see the official data source above (in Japanese).
-Below is a rough summary.
-Note that, as noted below, some of the indices measure different things for the 23 special wards of Tokyo than for other localities.
+A detailed explanation of each index is available in Japanese from the official data source above.
+Here is a rough summary in English.

 The `economic-strength-index` (財政力指数) shows the economic strength of a local government.
 It is the ratio of the standardized tax receipts (基準財政収入額 -- tax receipts times 0.75) to the standardized economic burden (基準財政需要額 -- an estimated cost required to provide government services), averaged over the past three years.
-If the economic strength index is greater than 1, the local government has an economic surplus and will transfer funds (地方交付税) to local governments with an economic deficit, as indicated by an economic strength index less than one.
+If the economic strength index is greater than 1, the local government has an economic surplus and will transfer funds (地方交付税) to local governments with an economic strength index less than one.

-For the 23 special wards of Tokyo, which all pay transfer taxes to the rest of Japan, the value in this column is instead a differently-computed figure which is used to determine internal financial transfers between the wards (特別区財政調整交付金).
+For the 23 special wards of Tokyo, which all pay transfer taxes to the rest of Japan, the value in this column is instead a different figure which is used to determine internal financial transfers between the wards (特別区財政調整交付金).

 The `regular-expense-rate` (経常収支比率) is an index which shows the economic flexibility of a local government.
 It is the ratio of general expenses (such as personnel expenses, welfare expenses, and debt repayments) to general, non-specified income (local tax income, income from tax transfered between municipalities, and debt issuances), expressed as percentage.
 The higher this percentage, the less financial wiggle room a municipality has.